 As for software tools, if Technibble was around at the time I would have collected most of it from here.
 But since it wasn’t, and I had to collect them from hundreds of different sites.

 I really wish I had more paperwork when I first started.
-There was a few occasions where I lost money because I didn’t have a work order for a certain job and there were a few times where good paperwork could have saved me from a lot of hassles as it outlines my warranty, returns and repair terms.
-Since then, I have created forms that are now part of the Computer Repair Business Kit which you can obtain here.
+There were a few occasions where I lost money because I didn’t have a work order for a certain job and there were a few times where good paperwork could have saved me from a lot of hassles as it outlines my warranty, returns, and repair terms.
+Since then, I have created forms to cover all eventualities.

 For my pricing, I would work out how much I needed to survive at this starting stage factoring in rent, electricity, advertising, petrol and insurance.
 You can read more on finding out how much you should charge in this article.